MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

 ## How does PlayFab compare to Parse?

 Both PlayFab and **Parse** provide back-end tools and services for building and operating your game, but there are several differences.
-Understanding these differences is important for planning a migration from **Parse** to PlayFab.
+Understanding these differences is important for planning a migration from one to the other.

 The most important difference is that **Parse** is a *general purpose mobile back-end*, with very few game-specific features.

-With **Parse**, you need to write and test game-specific systems *yourself*, using the basic building blocks that **Parse** provides.
+With **Parse**, you need to write and test game-specific systems *yourself*, using the basic building blocks that it provides.

-PlayFab, however, is *specifically designed* for games, and includes a large number of game-specific systems that you can *immediately* start using *without* writing any custom code.
+PlayFab, on the other hand, is *specifically designed* for games, and includes a large number of game-specific systems that you can *immediately* start using *without* writing any custom code.

-Most developers tell us that building their game on PlayFab is much faster than building their game on **Parse**, but it is less flexible.
+Most developers tell us that building their game on PlayFab is much faster, but that it is less flexible.
 There may be tasks that you could do in **Parse** that you cannot easily do in PlayFab - at least, not without writing some custom code yourself.

 This migration tutorial assumes that you have *already* familiarized yourself with PlayFab’s features.